decentralized-identity/labs-anonymous-multi-signature-verifiable-credentials/examples/zkmpa-demo/README.md

-# zkMAP Demo
+# zkMPA Demo

-This demo implements the zkMAP (Zero-Knowledge Multi-party Approval Protocol) for Verifiable Credentials.
+This demo implements the zkMPA (Zero-Knowledge Multi-Party Approval) for Verifiable Credentials.
 It demonstrates creating a DID for a Semaphore group (not individual members) and publishing the group information in the DID Document.

 ## Project Structure

 ```
-zkmap-demo/
+zkmpa-demo/
 ├── backend/           # NestJS backend application (port 3001)
 ├── frontend/          # Next.js frontend application (port 3000)
 └── README.md          # Project documentation